-The Signs: On the night, a slower reaction time and frequent need to go to the bathroom are signs you should leave the bar.
+Signs You've Had Too Much: A slower reaction time and frequent need to go to the bathroom are signs you should (safely) leave the bar.
 The day after, a headache and shakes suggest you need to rebalance your body.
 This means making hydration a priority and reaching for nutrient-dense foods.

 1. Drink coconut water.
 "It's also important to replenish electrolytes to help with hydration.
-Go for miso soup, coconut water, bananas," she recommends.
+Go for miso soup, coconut water, bananas," Glassman recommends.

 2. Load up on protein.
 "Protein is made from amino acids and amino acids are important for overall liver function.
 It's generally important to eat loads of veggies, some lean protein, and healthy fats."

 3. Eat a kale salad.
 "When drinking you'll have … nutrient loss, especially the B vitamins, which play an important role in carbohydrate metabolism, red blood cell formation, and work to promote healthy nerves," she says.
 "Eat whole grains and dark leafy greens."

 The Culprit: Cheese platters, chocolate treats, milk-rich drinks

-The Signs: "Overindulging usually goes hand in hand with indigestion, which is that uncomfortable feeling of fullness or pain and burning in the upper part of your stomach," says Glassman.
-Some could experience stomach pain and bloating from lactose intolerance.
+Signs You've Had Too Much: "Overindulging usually goes hand in hand with indigestion, which is that uncomfortable feeling of fullness or pain and burning in the upper part of your stomach," says Glassman.
+Some people may also experience stomach pain and bloating from lactose intolerance.
 To calm your stomach, turn to foods that balance the body's increased sodium intake.

 1. Snack on bananas.
-"It's also important to counteract the increased sodium from the cheese with potassium-rich foods like bananas, broccoli, Brussels sprouts, cantaloupe," she says.
+"It's also important to counteract the increased sodium from the cheese with potassium-rich foods like bananas, broccoli, Brussels sprouts, [and] cantaloupe," she says.

 2. Eat loads of vegetables.
 "Eat a well-balanced meal including loads of veggies, some lean protein, and healthy fats."